defactor-com/documentation/docs/pools/smart-contracts/pools-contract/example.md

 }
 ```

-The pools status is set to 0 which represents `CREATED`.
+The pool's status is set to 0 which represents `CREATED`.

 ### Event #3 (commit to a pool)

+- This can only be done by someone who is not the pool owner, for this example, it would be Alice.

-- The commits to the pool can happen only when the pool status is `CREATED` and the pool has not reached the hard cap.
+- The commits to the pool can happen only when the pool status is `CREATED`, the pool has not reached the hard cap and deadline has not passed.

 - 1100 USDC is committed to the pool and added to the total committed amount.